AloscariS/AloscariS/README.md

-## 🚀 👋 Hi, I'm Sebastiano!
+## 👋 Hi, I'm Sebastiano!

 I'm an **AI researcher** passionate about building AI systems and exploring the latest advancements in this field ✨

-👨‍💻 Some of my technical skills:
+Some of my technical skills:

 **Deep Learning | Machine Learning | PyTorch | Computer Vision | Transformers | MLLMs**

-📚 **Never stop learning!** I thrive on curiosity and continuous growth.
+Never stop learning!

 🌟 Open to collaborations and always looking for exciting projects!